shindenikhil659/summarize-text-audio/README.md

   Content, content, content!
 Are you overwhelmed by the amount of content you’re asked to read on a daily basis?
 Don’t you wish you could quickly summarize large chunks of text?
 It’d be a huge timesaver, especially for college students who read a lot of content!

-In this blog post, I will teach you how to build an app in Python that performs text recognition on photos, summarizes that text, and then sends you a summary via SMS.
+This project teach you how to build an app in Python that performs text recognition on photos, summarizes that text, and then sends you a summary via SMS.

 ![Summarize_Text_from_Images_using_AI_and_Twilio](https://user-images.githubusercontent.com/95039067/211203135-f7f54b8f-0b36-4049-976a-d77e05292294.gif)